tpidutti/README_coiner/README.md

   *[Questions](#questions)

   ### Installation
-  dkfj
+  This is a demo.
+Dependencies can be installed with npm i.

   ### Usage
-  dkfjalkdjf
+  This is a demo, answer the prompts and watch the file appear.

   ### License
-  This project is licensed under Apache 2.0.
+  This project is licensed under MIT.

   ### Contribution
-  kadsljf
+  This is a demo, so not open for contributions at this time.

   ### Tests
-  kdlfj
+  No tests have been set up for this demo.

   ## Questions
   Please contact me, Theresa, with any questions you might have about this project.
 You can reach me at bountravel@hotmail.com or view more of my work at GitHub, [tpidutti](https://github.com/tpidutti).